One of Susan's passions is cooking and creating new recipes for family and friends.

-There are many variations on how to make pea soup.
-French-Canadian pea soup is one of those.
+There are many variations on how to make pea soup, and French-Canadian pea soup is one of them.
 You can use either green or yellow peas for the following recipe.
 The traditional Quebec version calls for yellow peas.
 I just use what I have, as they both taste the same to me.

 - 10 cups of water

 Read More From Delishably

 - Place the hambone in a soup pot, and add water, and bring to a boil.